EuniceLuaLuoShan/angular-17-template-2024/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

-## Development server
+## Development server using mock
+Next to `src` folder at the root level also exists `mock-server` directory, which contains `ng-apimock` server to run locally and JSON with mocked data grouped inside `./mock-server/mocks/`.
+Run `npm run mock-server` for a dev mock BE server.
+Navigate to `http://localhost:9999/dev-interface/#/`.
+You are able to access the full list of available endpoints or to change response options.

-Run `ng serve` for a dev server.
+Run `npm run start:mocks` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files while calling mock-server API.

 ## Code scaffolding